Portfolio > Weddings

 In 2023 I made a last-minute wedding program design for a nerdy Minnesotan couple.

-Given the timing, the bride and groom were preoccupied with other tasks so I had minimal guidance on the design, other than that it should be grayscale and fit on a single sheet of paper.
+Given the timing, the bride and groom were preoccupied with other tasks so I had minimal guidance on the design, other than that it should be grayscale and fit on a single sheet of paper to fit into their budget.
 For typefaces I took my cues from the couple's wedding website.
-The bride provided me with most of the copy, but I edited it down so that all the attendant bios would fit.
-The program needed to include a reception timeline because, unusually, this wedding would feature a Taiko concert.
+The bride sent me most of the copy but I edited it down so that all the attendant bios would fit.

-I had noticed that the save-the-dates for the wedding were Doctor Who themed, so for the back side of the program I decided to add a message in Gallifreyan, the constructed language used in the show, as an easter egg.
-I found an automatic Gallifreyan generator, but the output was unattractive: lines stuck out every which way, colliding awkwardly; the word scale was perfectly even and boring; the smallest dots often merged with each other.
-So I looked up a language guide so that I 1) could better adhere to the language's phonetic bigram model and 2) make the design more "calligraphic" by positioning circles and reusing lines idiomatically.
+The save-the-dates for the wedding were Doctor Who-themed so I drew a message in Gallifreyan, the constructed language used in the show, for the back cover.
+I found an automatic Gallifreyan generator but the output was unattractive: lines stuck out every which way, colliding awkwardly; the word scale was perfectly even and boring; the smallest dots ran into each other.
+I looked up a language guide so that I could 1) follow the language's phonetic bigram model and 2) make the design more "calligraphic" by positioning circles and reusing lines.

-For those not in the know, the back design would just look like a geometric pattern.
+For those not in the know, the back design looked like a geometric pattern.
 For the über-nerds in attendance, however, it said:

 (([Ko] N G [Ra] [Tu] [La] [Shu] N S)